Matthew Barber and Jason Hogg

 Presentation Event

-Successful applicants to each round of the Community Fund are invited to attend a presentation event, hosted by Matthew Barber (Police and Crime Commissioner for Thames Valley) and Jason Hogg (Chief Constable, Thames Valley).
+Successful applicants are invited to attend a presentation event, hosted by Matthew Barber (Police and Crime Commissioner for Thames Valley) and Jason Hogg (Chief Constable, Thames Valley).

 Alongside the PCC and Chief Constable, a number of previously successful applicants are invited to share a short presentation on how the Community Fund has supported them as well as High Sheriffs and Lord Lieutenants from across Thames Valley.

-You can find out more about Community Fund presentation events on our dedicated webpage.
+You can find out more about our presentation events on our dedicated webpage.

 Previous Grant Rounds